XiaodanXing/Guide4Yanglab/README.md

 For more instructions on how to build your own network, please see in [Models](Models.md).

 For more instructions on how to start training procedures, please see in [training and testing](Train.md).

+If you have questions, please post it on issues, or find answers in  [FAQ](FAQ.md).